 - Find out what is the best Employee Share Purchase Plan (ESPP) strategy

-11. Post on this blog
+13. Post on the blog

 For instance, you can check out the most recent monthly report.
 This post has the details of my expenses and income.
 It also contains the current status of my goals.
 And of course, some information about things that happened during the month.
 And my expectations for next month.

 Why am I doing this?

 I am mostly doing this for me.
-I want to keep a track of my financial status.
+I want to keep track of my financial status.
 I also believe it makes me more accountable.
 And it helps to keep me motivated.
-And since I like reading monthly reports, maybe some people will actually enjoy reading mine!
+And since I like reading monthly reports, maybe some people will enjoy reading mine!